TIBCOSoftware/snappydata/docs/deployment.md

 ```
 > ### Note
 > We currently don't support external cluster managers like YARN when operating in this mode.
 While, it is easy to expand and redistribute the data by starting new data servers dynamically we expect such dynamic resource allocations to be a planned and seldom exercised option.
 Re-distributing large quantities of data can be very expensive and can slow down running applications.
->For computational intensive workloads or batch processing workloads where extensive data shuffling is involved consider using the Split cluster mode(describe next).
+>For computational intensive workloads or batch processing workloads where extensive data shuffling is involved consider using the Split cluster mode described next.

 ## Split cluster mode
 In this mode, Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).
 Apache Spark runs in this mode.